Get the right care based on your individual needs.

 - Type 2 diabetes was previously referred to as adult-onset or noninsulin-dependent diabetes.
 It is characterized by the body’s resistance of insulin that is produced.
 There is an insulin secretory defect that leads to relatively lower amount of insulin needed to control the sugar in the blood, thereby creating a relative insulin deficiency.

 What is diabetic retinopathy?

 Vision loss results mainly from swelling of the most sensitive area of the retina called the macular called macular edema.
-This also causes macular capillary non-perfusion.
+This also causes macular capillary non-perfusion which, causes loss of vison.
 These blood vessels can also bleed in to the large space in the middle of the eye called the vitreous cavity, resulting in a vitreous hemorrhage, which can block vision.
-The vessels my also cause distortion and pull on the retina leading to a tractional retinal detachment.
+The vessels may also cause distortion and pull on the retina leading to a tractional retinal detachment.

 Diabetes is the leading cause of new blindness among working age adults between 20-74 years.

 Diabetic retinopathy has four stages:

 These are determined by dilating the patient eyes and completing examination of the inside posterior portion of the eye, called a fundus exam.
 There are times when your doctor will need to perform additional test to understand the staging of your eye disease.
 This may include a fluorescein angiogram, which is a water based dye that circulates through the body and leaks out of the compromising diabetic blood vessels, or an OCT scan of the macula, also allows a very close look at individual layers of the retina to detect swelling, in order to further evaluate and classify your diabetic retinopathy.